hololinked-dev/docs/docs/introduction/contributing.md

 You can contribute in the following ways:

-- Reporting bugs and issues
+- reporting bugs and issues
-- Suggesting new features
+- submitting code
-- Improving documentation
+- improving documentation
-- Code
+- suggesting new features
-- Submitting Examples or Implementations
+- submitting examples or implementations

 For good first issues, visit repository wise: